sabrinasadik/www_threefold.io/www.threefold.io/content/home/grid.md

 A distributed green grid of storage and compute capacity, which enables a neutral edge-internet.

-Find out how to become a Farmer on-Threefold's global green grid.
+Find out how to become a Farmer on Threefold's global green grid.